ceejbot/toastmasters/02/index.md

 Why do embedded programmers use C anyway?

-- They have real-time performance requirements.
-- They're operating in heavily resource-constrained environments, where they're counting bytes to keep their memory use down.
-- Until recently, it was *the only feasible approach.* Hardware was tiny and slow, and if it wasn't tiny it was expensive.
+Until recently, it was *the only feasible approach.* Hardware was tiny and slow, and if it wasn't tiny it was expensive.
 C is the high-level language that gives you the control you need over memory in those tiny environments.
 It's unparalleled at this.
+If you've got real-time performance requirements-- say you're running a bone saw doing hip surgery-- C is what you'll choose.
+And if you're operating in heavily resource-constrained environments, where you're counting bytes to keep memory use down, C is what you'll choose.

 But guess what.
 Environments aren't tiny any more, in this era of the ARM processor.
 These things may be physically tiny, but they're not slow.
 And they're not expensive.
 Not any more.
 Two breakthrough boards are responsible for kicking off this new era, and they're amazingly cheap.